patrickbwarren/qgis3-survex-import/README.md

 loading to set the layer(s) CRS appropriately, if necessary creating a custom CRS beforehand, as described next.

+In-depth explanations of co-ordinate reference systems in general can be found in the Ordnance Survey booklet entitled _A Guide to Coordinate Systems in Great Britain_ which can be found on the Ordnance Survey website.

 #### Custom CRS

 In some cases it may be helpful to create beforehand a user-defined